bookofproofs/bookofproofs.github.io/_sources/history/19th-century/petrovic.md

 **Mihailo Petrović** was a Serbian mathematician and inventor who worked in differential equations and phenomenology.

 ### Mathematical Profile (Excerpt):
-* His father, Nikodim Petrović, was the theology professor at Belgrade, and his mother Milica Lazarević was the daughter of the archdeacon Novica Lazarević.
-* Nikodim died when his son Mihailo was around five years old and he was brought up by his mother and grandfather Novica Lazarević.
 * Petrović attended the First Belgrade Gymnasium, graduating from that High School in 1885.
 * Fishing was not Petrović's only hobby while at school, for he also was very musical and learnt to play the violin.
 * Petrović graduated with his first degree from the Belgrade Grand School in 1889 and decided to pursue further studies in mathematics in Paris.